1. About fexofenadine

 - It's best not to drink alcohol while you're taking fexofenadine as it can make you feel sleepy.

-3. Who can and can't take fexofenadine
+3. Who can and cannot take fexofenadine

 - have problems with your liver or kidneys